-Changes in the social Demographic Structure impacts savings, investments, and credit while creating long-lasting implications on service delivery.
-Changes in the Demographic Structure and behaviour influence the nature of products and services, delivery channels, and value propositions offered to customers.
-By recruiting talent from the localities, we ensure our value creation and business growth.
+Changes in the Demographic Structure

+talent from the localities, we ensure our value creation and business growth.
 Trends in society determine the social relevance of our Bank and any failure to attract and retain talent impedes our succession and expansion plans.